In truth, we feel more than we can explain or have words for

 Finding a person so attractive it actually kind of annoys you.

 The amniotic tranquillity of being indoors during a thunderstorm

 the awareness of the smallness of your perspective in the grandness of the vast scope of the Universe.

 A recurring thought that only seems to strike you late at night.
-It could be an overdue task or a nagging guilt.
+It could be an overdue task or a pang of nagging guilt.
 You can successfully ignore for weeks only for it to strike at night.